ccl-private/streamlit_rtsp/README.md

 # streamlit_rtsp
-show rtsp stream in streamlit web via ffmpeg, You can set the hardware acceleration manually set it in the code.
+show rtsp stream in streamlit web via ffmpeg, You can set the hardware acceleration manually in the code.

 ## **1. Dependent Environment**
 sudo apt install ffmpeg